cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 #### CounterpartyLastPacketSequence Path

 The chain must store the counterparty's last packet sequence on `startFlushUpgradeHandshake`.
-This will be stored in the `counterpartyLastPacketSequence` path on the private store/
+This will be stored in the `counterpartyLastPacketSequence` path on the private store.

 ```typescript
 function channelCounterpartyLastPacketSequencePath(portIdentifier: Identifier, channelIdentifier: ChannelIdentifier): Path {